apache/directory-kerby/has-project/docs/has-start.md

 admin.local: creprincs hosts.txt
 admin.local: exit
 ```
-The admin.keytab file is created by the kdcinit.
-In local and remote hadmin tool, you can type "?" for help.
+The admin.keytab file is created by the has-init.
+In local and remote admin tool, you can type "?" for help.

 #### Get hostRoles list:
 ```